What does a 'Max. user actions per minute exceeded' message mean?

 Increasing the user action per minute limit leads to analysis of more user sessions and, therefore, also increases your DEM consumption.

 The maximum user action count per minute limit is specific to your environment.
-You can configure this limit at Cluster Management Console > Environments.
+You can configure this limit at Cluster Management Console > Environments in the Cluster overload prevention settings section.

 How do I know if my RUM application has exceeded the limit?